RusticiSoftware/TinCanSchema/1.0.0/formats/README.md

 `mailto-uri`
 --------
 A URI, consisting of "mailto:" followed by an email address.
+Superseded by `mailto-iri`.

 This was assembled from pieces of [JMRWare's URI regex](http://jmrware.com/articles/2009/uri_regexp/URI_regex.html).
 I sliced the first and last characters off of his regexes so that I could combine them without worrying about the anchors to the beginning and end of the string.
 I also disallowed the empty string for the username and host.

 ```
 var user = new RegExp(